ikmb/nf-template/docs/developer.md

 ## Github workflows

-Github supports the automatic execution of specific tasks on code branches, such as the automatic building pushing of Docker containers.
+Github supports the automatic execution of specific tasks on code branches, such as the automatic building and pushing of Docker containers.
 To add github workflows to your repository, rename the folder `dot_github` to `.github` and adjust the files therein accordingly (name of pipeline, docker repo etc).

 ### Docker containers

 In order to automatically push Docker containers, you must add your docker username and API token as secrets to your repository (DOCKERHUB_USERNAME and DOCKERHUB_TOKEN).
 Secrets can be created under Settings/Secrets and Variables/Actions.
 Of course, you also need to have an account on Dockerhub and generate a permanent token.

-## How to Start
+## How to start

 1. Create a new repository and use this template